stanislavkozlovski/python_wow/python_wow_TO_DO_list.md

-CHECK --------- Update the Item Class ------- CHECK CHECK --------- Update the DB to support such items ------- CHECK CHECK --------- Create character equipment slots ------- CHECK
-- Handle equipping/swapping of such items
+CHECK --------- Update the Item Class ------- CHECK CHECK --------- Update the DB to support such items ------- CHECK CHECK --------- Create character equipment slots ------- CHECK CHECK --------- Handle equipping/swapping of such items  ------- CHECK
 - Handle save/load of a character's equipment
 - Visual stuff, like printing them in a different color, ETC